 There are many possibilities for students to engage in physics projects at UAA---usually for credit, sometimes for cash, always for fun!
-The Physics 498 course allows students to earn from 1 to 6 credits working with UAA faculty members who do research in astronomy, astrophysics, neutrino physics, nonlinear dynamics, and particle physics.
+The Physics 498 course allows students to earn from 1 to 6 credits working with UAA faculty members who do research in astronomy, astrophysics, neutrino physics, nonlinear dynamics, particle physics, and plasma physics/fusion energy.
 Also, there is always a demand for people who would like to help create new physics lecture demonstrations.
 If you are interested, talk to your favorite faculty member about the possibilities.

 News: IceCube awarded the 2013 Breakthrough of the Year